-Figure 5.5: Number of expected neutrino interactions in the detector per running year, per flavour and interaction type, and per each horn polarity, as functions of the incident neutrino energy.
-Similar to the spectra shown in Fig. 5.4, the spectra shown here exhibit several sharp spectral features of statistical origin.
+Figure 6.5: Number of expected neutrino interactions in the detector per running year, per flavour and interaction type, and for different horn polarities (positive - neutrino mode, negative - antineutrino mode), as functions of the incident neutrino energy.
+Similar to the spectra shown in Fig. 6.4, the spectra shown here exhibit several sharp spectral features of statistical origin.